 - describe the applications and accuracies of using DEMs in flood models and inundation maps.

-We have organized several workshops since the first one for approximately 60 trainees in:
+Since 2013, we have organized four workshops for approximately 60 trainees in:

-Attendees are typically selected by the WGCapD, the host organization, and funding agencies.
-If interested in attending, please contact Eric Wood about the reasons for your interest, as the training workshops may be open to interested parties (but not the general public at large).
+Attendees have been typically selected by the WGCapD, the host organization, and funding agencies.
+If interested in getting more information, please contact Eric Wood.

 Several CEOS WGCapD Agencies and regional partners contribute to these efforts, including: